 The inflation rates are based on the price changes of a "shopping basket" of items.
 The shopping basket and weights are periodically adjusted based on the results of household expenditure surveys.
-To see the results and find out more about the 2018/19 survey, go to www.gov.gg/hes
+To see the results of past surveys and to find out more about the 2018/19 survey, go to www.gov.gg/hes.

 The Retail Prices Indices [RPIs]

-- The RPIX, which excludes mortgage interest payments, also increased by 8.5%
+- The RPIX, which excludes mortgage interest payments, increased by 6.3%

 The New Household Costs Indices [HCIs]